MusaibBashir/PNS2025/chapter2.md

 The vertex of the parabola $ad^2+bd+c$ is at $d=-b/2a$.
 Here,
 $a=-81, b=-8$.
 Vertex at $d=-(-8)/(2 \cdot -81) = -4/81$.
 This is within
 our valid range.
 This point corresponds to a maximum.
 Therefore, the minimum must be at one of the endpoints.
-Comparing the values, the variance is smaller when $d=-1/3$.
-There seems to be an error in the provided solution key; the minimum occurs at an endpoint, not the value given.
-Let's recheck the calculation of $V(d=1/4)$.
+Comparing the values:
 $V(1/4) = (20-2-81/16)/16 = (18 - 5.0625)/16 = 12.9375/16 \approx 0.808$.
 $V(-1/3) = 41/48 \approx 0.854$.
 The minimum is indeed at $d=1/4$.
 $$\boxed{ \text{Valid d is } [-\frac{1}{3}, \frac{1}{4}], \text{ Variance is minimized at } d=\frac{1}{4} }$$